JuliaLang/julia/doc/src/manual/variables.md

 ## Stylistic Conventions

-While Julia imposes few restrictions on valid names, it has become useful to adopt the following
+Since Julia imposes few restrictions on valid names, it has become useful to adopt the following
 conventions:

   * Names of variables are in lower case.